aspose-tasks/Aspose.Tasks-Documentation/net/developer-guide/working-with-projects/utility-features/_index.md

 ## **Printing the TaskWritingException**
 A project consists of a number of tasks and Aspose.Tasks for .NET API allows adding, removing and updating task information.
 If there's a problem when writing tasks, use [TasksWritingException](https://apireference.aspose.com/tasks/net/aspose.tasks/taskswritingexception) to catch them.

-Aspose.Tasks supports printing a message when there's an exception in writing a task.
+Aspose.Tasks for .NET supports printing a message when there's an exception in writing a task.
 This is done with TaskWritingException, in a similar way to how TaskReadingException is used.

 The log message is contained in the public property [TasksWritingException.LogText](https://apireference.aspose.com/tasks/net/aspose.tasks/tasksloggedexception/properties/logtext), as shown in the following code example.